vmware-tanzu-labs/yaml-overlay-tool/docs/sections/mergeTypeFunctionality.md

 stringExample6: "1234.56"
 ```

 When merging string data, `yot` takes the original string data and concatenates it with the new string data.
 This is not initially intuitive, but can provide some interesting use-cases.

-#### String Merge Examples
+#### String merge examples

-A few use-cases that come to mind is adding on to a Kubernetes `apiVersion` (i.e. v1 + alpha2 => outputs a change of v1alpha2).
-In a templated instructions file (templating is not implemented in v0.1.0) with multiple values files for differing Kubernetes clusters, a user could have the value of `site` set differently in each values file, such as:
+In a templated instructions file with multiple values files for differing Kubernetes clusters, you could have the value of `site` set differently in each values file.

+**Note:** Templating is not implemented in v0.1.0.

+The following example use-cases show adding on to a Kubernetes `apiVersion`.
+For example, v1 + alpha2 => outputs a change of v1alpha2.

 ```yaml
 # dev.yaml